Dante-Cadiz/lemon-qualitycontrol/README.md

 ## Machine Learning Model Iterations

 * The Tensorflow binary image classification model went through a series of iterations and hyperparameters in order to produce an optimised model capable of handling the data.
+* The model was constructed of three consecutive pairs of 2D convolution and pooling layers, followed by a single dense layer of many neurons (128 in the final production model), a dropout layer of 0.5 in order to avoid overfitting of the model, and a final dense layer containing a single neuron with a sigmoid activation function, as is standard for binary classification models.
 * Before running each iteration of the model, the most suitable hyperparameters out of a user-provided selection were attained using the Keras Tuner.
 * Two hyperparameters were selected in this search process for optimisation; the neuron count in the main densely connected layer of the neural network (varied between 64 and 512 with a step of 64 after V1), and the learning rate of the model (set to either 0.001 or 0.0001).
 *